top of page

 In occupational safety, we saw this as a necessary and indispensable understanding.

-In this way, safety is no longer just about rules or the team that enforces them.
+In this way, safety is no longer just about rules or a team policing them.

 216_GN_210907_1001960.jpg